 We wrote the artists briefs for the 8 residencies and supported recruitment of all the artists

-- We support the Libraries as Cultural Hubs co-ordinator in her role working with the artists and programming activities.
+- We supported the Libraries as Cultural Hubs co-ordinator in her role working with the artists and programming activities.

-- We will feed into the evaluation and reporting for the programme
+- We fed into the evaluation and reporting for the programme

 – 86 artists employed